skovy/graphql-blog-api/README.md

 # GraphQL Blog API

 This repository is a Rails 5 API for a GraphQL blog and client agnostic.
+It does not contain a client to consume the API, but does include GraphiQL in development.
+See [`graphql-blog-api`](https://github.com/Skovy/graphql-blog-api) for a client implementation that consumes this GraphQL endpoint.

 ## Technologies